nathan815/ADF-Python-FanOut-Bug-Repro/README.md

 workflow3 is a more linear workflow.
 It does not hit either of the bugs described below.

 ### New Finding
-**UPDATE:** I've found that if I comment out the "generate_job_id" activity, the orchestration does not hit either of these bugs.
-It seems the trigger sequence is:
+If I remove the call to start the "generate_job_id" activity, the orchestration does not hit the bugs.
+It seems the trigger sequence for the bugs in the ADF SDK is:
-1. Loop (for each of the 1 or more pending jobs):
 1. Run an activity
 2. Start a sub-orchestation
 3. Append sub-orchestration task to `running_tasks`.
-3. Call `context.task_any(running_tasks)` 💥
+4. Call `context.task_any(running_tasks)` 💥

+`task_any` is where the AttributeError append error happens.
+This might also be a hint into why the ADF SDK is getting stuck.

 ## workflow1